centrifugal/helm-charts/charts/centrifugo/README.md

 **Changed:**
 - `envSecret` - Now the primary way to reference secrets (structure simplified)
 - Security contexts - Removed duplication of `runAsUser`/`runAsNonRoot` between pod and container contexts
+- **GRPC API is now opt-in** - The chart no longer passes `--grpc_api.enabled` flag by default.
+Users must explicitly enable GRPC API in their configuration if needed

 **Added:**
 - `envFrom` parameter to populate environment variables from ConfigMaps or Secrets (useful for bulk importing secrets from External Secrets Operator, Sealed Secrets, etc.)